sopphia2001/MSCGrapher/MSCGrapher/README.md

 ## Usage

-- Train and evaluate MSGNet
+- Train and evaluate MSCGrapher
   - You can use the following command:`sh ./scripts/ETTh1.sh`.

 - Train your model